exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Instead of accessing a concrete table, a view is built as a SELECT query, and display the result of that query.
 As a SELECT, it may join with multiple tables, display columns, build dynamic values, and drop others.

-SQL views are usally non-writable (no UPDATE, no INSERT), as they do not mirror a real table.
+SQL views are usually non-writable (no UPDATE, no INSERT), as they do not mirror a real table.

 `Documentation <https://en.wikipedia.org/wiki/View_(SQL)>`__